-Enterprise Parent defines gross operating margin as operating income before: (1) depreciation, amortization and accretion expense; (2) operating lease expenses for which it does not have a cash payment obligation; (3) gains and losses on the sale of assets and (4) general and administrative costs.
+Enterprise Parent defines gross operating margin as operating income before: (i) depreciation, amortization and accretion expense; (ii) operating lease expenses for which it does not have a cash payment obligation; (iii) gains and losses on the sale of assets and (iv) general and administrative costs.
+Gross operating margin is exclusive of other income and expense transactions, provision for income taxes, minority interest, extraordinary charges and the cumulative effect of change in accounting principle.
 Enterprise Parent views gross operating margin as an important performance measure of the core profitability of its operations.
 This measure forms the basis of its internal financial reporting and is used by its senior management in deciding how to allocate capital resources among business segments.
 Enterprise Parent believes that investors benefit from having access to the same financial measures that its management uses.
 The GAAP measure most directly comparable to gross operating margin is operating income.